afantasia-me/afantasia-me.github.io/_posts/2020-12-30-first-impressions-of-the-hp-envy-x360.md

 What was worth it, however, was the increase to 16 GB from a measly 8 GB and the increase from 256 GB internal storage to 512 GB.
 From what I've seen the 8 GB SKUs only come as single channel, which is dumb since that's going to hamper performance, albeit then a little easier to upgrade.

-Well, "worth it" is relative, honestly it's still not quite equitable: you could purchase the cheaper SKU, then for parity you'd grab an 8 GB stick of 3200MHz SODIMM RAM, which should run around £30 to £40 depending on price fluctuations, and then you'd grab a larger M.2 drive, with HP using an Intel 660p 512 GB which runs a little under £70.
+Well, "worth it" is relative, honestly it's still not quite equitable: you could purchase the cheaper SKU, then for parity you'd grab an 8 GB stick of 3200 MHz SODIMM RAM, which should run around £30 to £40 depending on price fluctuations, and then you'd grab a larger M.2 drive, with HP using an Intel 660p 512 GB which runs a little under £70.
 If you did that then, well, you would be saving about £90, which is nice, and you could instead grab two 16 GB sticks and try your luck or go for an even larger M.2 drive, perhaps a full 1 TB.
 Oh, but you *would* need to install it all yourself, which would likely be a time-consuming and fiddly process, especially without an iFixit teardown. *Thanks, HP.*

 [Edit: With later research it appears that the RAM is soldered and thus not upgradable.
 What a shame HP.]